gillesvink/NukeDockerBuild/README.md

 If you like to see how images are made, feel free to look at the dockerfiles in the [dockerfiles directory](dockerfiles).
 They are all grouped under their respective Nuke version as the target OS.
 Also all builds are public in the Github Actions CI process.

 Nuke will always be installed at `/usr/local/nuke_install` on Linux and `C:\nuke_install` on Windows.
 The entry directory if you execute this image will be `/nuke_build_directory` on Linux and `C:\nuke_build_directory` on Windows.

+The image also has the `NUKE_VERSION` environment set, this will always contain the version that is available in the image.
+For example `15.0`

 ### Linux
 All Linux images are based on Red Hat based images.
 This means [Rocky Linux](https://hub.docker.com/_/rockylinux) for Nuke 15+ and [CentOS](https://hub.docker.com/_/centos) for anything lower than 15.
 As [Foundry is using Rocky](https://learn.foundry.com/nuke/content/release_notes/15.0/nuke_15.0v1_releasenotes.html), I choose to stick to that as well.
 However it is basically identical to Alma.